 Centralized vs. decentralized

 The main component of blockchain technology is decentralization.
 This means that no one person, organization, or agency controls it.
-No one has access to your personal data, the value of the blockchain’s coin is controlled by its market of users, and your coins cannot be seized as asset.
+No one has access to your personal data, the value of the blockchain’s coin is controlled by its market of users, and your coins cannot be seized as an asset.
 A government with a decentralized currency is an oxymoron; it cannot exist.
 The government is a centralized organization; therefore, their cryptocurrency would be called a Centralized Digital Currency (CDC).

 Motivations and outcomes